trpc/trpc/README.md

 ## Intro

-tRPC allows you to easily build & consume fully typesafe APIs, without schemas or code generation.
+tRPC allows you to easily build & consume fully typesafe APIs without schemas or code generation.

 ### Features

 - ✅&nbsp; Well-tested and production ready.
-- 🧙‍♂️&nbsp; Full static typesafety & autocompletion on the client, for inputs, outputs and errors.
+- 🧙‍♂️&nbsp; Full static typesafety & autocompletion on the client, for inputs, outputs, and errors.
 - 🐎&nbsp; Snappy DX - No code generation, run-time bloat, or build pipeline.
 - 🍃&nbsp; Light - tRPC has zero deps and a tiny client-side footprint.
 - 🐻&nbsp; Easy to add to your existing brownfield project.
-- 🔋&nbsp; Batteries included - React.js/Next.js/Express.js/Fastify adapters. _(But tRPC is not tied to React and there are many [community adapters](https://trpc.io/docs/awesome-trpc#-extensions--community-add-ons) for other libraries)_
+- 🔋&nbsp; Batteries included - React.js/Next.js/Express.js/Fastify adapters. _(But tRPC is not tied to React, and there are many [community adapters](https://trpc.io/docs/awesome-trpc#-extensions--community-add-ons) for other libraries)_
 - 🥃&nbsp; Subscriptions support.
 - ⚡️&nbsp; Request batching - requests made at the same time can be automatically combined into one
 - 👀&nbsp; Quite a few examples in the [./examples](./examples)-folder

 ## Quickstart

 There are a few [examples](https://trpc.io/docs/example-apps) that you can use for playing out with tRPC or bootstrapping your new project.
-For example, if you want a next.js app, you can use the full-stack next.js example:
+For example, if you want a Next.js app, you can use the full-stack Next.js example:

 **Quick start with a full-stack Next.js example:**